Skip to main content

 Here’s how it works:

-Free Users (Logged In): Can use the fast and efficient Gemini Flash model.
+• Free Users (Logged In): Can use the fast and efficient Gemini 2.0 Flash lite model.

 Feel free to experiment with the tools!
 Please send any suggestions, feedback, or tool ideas to mrgroover@teachersmarter.com.